myraort/myraort.github.io/essays/design-patterns.md

 #### The Middle Layer

 Above the base layer sits the ViewModel, much like a cake's filling that connects the base to the top.
-The ViewModel acts as a channel between the Model and the View, facilitating communication and data flow between the backend and the frontend.This is where the application's logic is located, handling user inputs and converting data from the Model into formats the View can use.
+The ViewModel acts as a channel between the Model and the View, facilitating communication and data flow between the backend and the frontend.
+This is where the application's logic is located, handling user inputs and converting data from the Model into formats the View can use.
 In our baking analogy, this is similar to a baker ensuring the filling complements both the flavor and structure of the base while preparing it to support the upper decorations.

 #### The Top Layer